-Mycetoma is acquired when organisms enter through sites of local trauma on bare skin of the feet or on the extremities or backs of workers carrying contaminated vegetation or other objects.
+Mycetoma is acquired when organisms enter through sites of penetrating local trauma on bare skin of the feet or on the extremities or backs of workers carrying contaminated vegetation or other objects.
 Men aged 20 to 40 are most often affected, presumably because of trauma incurred while working outdoors.

 Infections spread through contiguous subcutaneous areas, resulting in tumefaction and formation of multiple draining sinuses that exude characteristic grains of clumped organisms.
 Microscopic tissue reactions may be primarily suppurative or granulomatous depending on the specific causative agent.
 As the infection progresses, bacterial superinfections can develop.

-The initial lesion may be a papule, a fixed subcutaneous nodule, a vesicle with an indurated base, or a subcutaneous abscess that ruptures to form a fistula to the skin surface.
+The initial lesion of mycetoma may be a papule, a fixed subcutaneous nodule, a vesicle with an indurated base, or a subcutaneous abscess that ruptures to form a fistula to the skin surface.
 Fibrosis is common in and around early lesions.
 Tenderness is minimal or absent unless acute suppurative bacterial superinfection is present.

 Infection progresses slowly over months or years, gradually extending to and destroying contiguous muscles, tendons, fascia, and bones.
 Neither systemic dissemination nor symptoms and signs suggesting generalized infection occur.
 Eventually, muscle wasting, deformity, and tissue destruction prevent use of affected limbs.
 In advanced infections, involved extremities appear grotesquely swollen, forming a club-shaped mass of cystic areas.
 The multiple draining and intercommunicating sinus tracts and fistulas in these areas discharge thick or serosanguineous exudates containing characteristic grains, which may be white or black.

 Examination and culture of exudates